Can Sciatica Cause Knee Pain? (A real pain in the...knees?)

 Nerve injury is a more likely outcome due to the disorder's impact on glucose metabolism.

 Have you ever had numbness that travels down your leg, leaving your knee throbbing?
 If so, chances are it's been sciatica-related.
 Sciatica is a term used to describe the pain caused when the sciatic nerve is compressed or aggravated.
-While sciatica typically causes buttock and back pain, it can sometimes spread all the way down to the knees.
-People who suffer from sciatica might only d realize that their knee pain is connected to this condition once they get properly evaluated by their doctor.
+While sciatica typically causes buttock and back pain, it can sometimes spread to the knee joint all the way down to the foot.
+People who suffer from sciatica might only realize that their knee pain and foot pain are connected to this condition once they get properly evaluated by their doctor.

 How can sciatica cause knee pain?

 Sciatica can be an annoying and uncomfortable experience, but did you know it can affect your knees?
 Many people don't realize that sciatica can cause knee pain.
 You may think the sciatic nerve only affects your lower back, hips, and legs, but it can also influence your knees!
 Yes, the same long sciatic nerve can sometimes cause knee pain.
-Generally, a lot of pressure on the sciatic nerve will cause pain to shoot down the back of your leg and into the knee.
+Generally, a lot of pressure on the sciatic nerve will cause sharp or dull ache to shoot down the back of your leg and into the knee and experience hamstring tightness.
 The knee may swell as well and can feel achy and tight.

-Compressed sciatica can cause tingling and pain in the lower back and legs.
-Here are several different treatments that can help relieve sciatica pain.
+Compressed sciatica can cause tingling and pain or burning sensation in the lower back and legs.
+Here are several pain relief tips that can help relieve sciatica pain.

 1. Rest